-We are back with another talented photographer local from our neck of the woods up North.
-Without further ado we present the next installment of our "interview with a photographer" series Anthony Bucci!
+We are back with another talented local photographer from our neck of the woods up North in British Columbia, Canada.
+A passionate conservationist and knowledgeable guide, his photos show his commitment to his craft.
+So without further ado we present the next installment of our "interview with a photographer" series featuring Anthony Bucci!

 Cotton Carrier: Where do you call home?